“Insectivorous plants are the plants that derive their nutrition by consuming insects and other organisms.”

 The insectivorous plants are found mostly in wet, damp, humid, and acidic soil deficient in nutrients, such as swamps, bogs, wetlands, coastal plains, etc. They are found in the wet regions of North America, Australia, and tropical regions.

 The leaves of the plants are modified in the form of traps.
 The trapping mechanisms are designated as active or passive depending upon whether they move to capture the prey or not.
-The different types of traps are mentioned below:
+The different types of traps found in insectivorous plants are mentioned below:

 Pitfall Traps: These are found in a pitcher plant.
 They comprise of a hollow leaf with a lid, filled with liquid to digest the prey.